MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-azure-marketplace.md

 ## Update VM image

 To update a VM image, use the following steps in Azure portal.
-You are notified of when updates are available.
+You are notified when updates are available.

-1. The list view of VM images will display *New update available* in the *Update* column.
-To view image details, select the link.
+1. If an update is available, the list view of VM images will display *New update available* in the *Update* column.
+To update to the new image, select the link.

    :::image type="content" source="./media/manage-vm-resources/new-update-available.png" alt-text="Screenshot showing that a VM image update is available for download." lightbox="./media/manage-vm-resources/new-update-available.png":::

-   In the *Overview* blade of a VM image, you will see a banner that shows the new VM image available to download.
-To continue with the update, select *Download*.
+   In the *Overview* blade of a VM image, you will see a banner that shows the new VM image available to download, if one is available.
+To update to the new image, select *Download*.

    :::image type="content" source="./media/manage-vm-resources/new-update-available-in-image-details.png" alt-text="Screenshot showing a new VM image available for download in VM image details." lightbox="./media/manage-vm-resources/new-update-available-in-image-details.png":::